llGaetanll/nvim-lite/README.md

 - Out of your way (if it's on the screen, it better be *really* important)

 ## TODO
+- [ ] nvim-autopairs doesn't work, parentheses and quotes are not autocompleted
+- [ ] keybinds to move between windows actually move the windows themselves
 - [ ] lsp loads all configs upfront, instead of just the ones loaded into the buffer
 - [x] `Gitsigns` toggle hunk in keybinds doesn't actually toggle hunks
 - [ ] Add lsp-specific config file support